CleckCart/CleckCart_Website/README.md

 Introduction
 ------------

-This is a e-commerce website that where trader can apply to sell their goods where each trader must be unique to each other and customer can shop from range of items.
+This is a e-commerce website where traders can apply to sell their goods and each trader must be unique to other.
+Customers can shop from range of items.

 Getting Started